Jvinniec/betasci/README.md

 | [AoE2 AiScript](https://github.com/Jvinniec/aoe2-aiscript) | Visual Studio Code extension to help in writing AI scripts for the Age of Empires 2 video game

 ## Professional Projects
-During graduate school and my first Postdoc, I worked on several projects.
-Below are links to those projects as well as papers and conference proceedings.
+During graduate school and my first Postdoc I worked on several projects as the primary developer.
+Here are some of those projects:

 | Name                   | Description
 |------------------------|-------------